Gazette July 2005

 I've pointed out before the occurrence of a small proportion of the population with the condition hypobetalipoproteinemia, whose genetic inheritance of natural very low LDL levels predisposes them to a condition known as a 'longevity syndrome' in which they do not suffer from atherosclerosis or the sequelae of cardiovascular disease.

 As statin therapy is lowering LDL and C-reactive protein levels, attention is turning to molecules to raise HDL levels.
-Pfizer's clinical trials with torcetrapib/atorvastatin will lead to effective treatment.
 A very high level of HDL is hyperalphalipoproteinemia

 HALP has been described in most populations of the world but population-wide data for most countries is not yet available.
 What is known from population studies in the United States is suprising.
 For example, among randomly screened children and teenagers ages 6 to 19, this ' longevity syndrome' HALP is found to occur in 25% of black males, 17.2% of black females, 12.8% of white females and 7.8% of white males.